Vaalley/Vaalley/README.md

 ## 📚 About Me

 - I'm a software developer who loves to learn new things.
-- Currently diving into SvelteKit.
+- Currently diving into SvelteKit and OpenGL.

 ## 🔧 Technologies & Tools